ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## Introduction

-_Reactive Streams_ is a cross-platform specification for processing a possibly unbounded sequence of events across asynchronous boundaries (threads, processes or network-connected computers) with non-blocking back pressure. _Back pressure_ is application-level flow control from the event consumer to the event producer to scale the emitting of events in the producer in accordance with their demand from the consumer.
+_Reactive Streams_ is a cross-platform specification for processing a possibly unbounded sequence of events across asynchronous boundaries (threads, processes or network-connected computers) with non-blocking backpressure. _Backpressure_ is application-level flow control from the event consumer to the event producer to scale the emitting of events in the producer in accordance with their demand from the consumer.
 Reactive streams are designed to achieve high throughput and low latency in sequential processing, where transferring events between asynchronous processing stages takes noticeable time.

 ![stream diagram](/images/stream_diagram.png)